-To help build a solid meal prep foundation start with preparing one meal (i.e., breakfast, lunch, or dinner) for 3-4 days of the week.
-Consider a tried-and-true recipe you know you will eat or a recipe that is simple and allows you to modify for increased variety.
-Once you find a recipe that you like, purchase pre-chopped or ‘pre-prepared foods that do not require cooking.
+To help build a solid meal prep foundation, start with preparing one meal (i.e., breakfast, lunch, or dinner) for 3-4 days of the week.
+Consider a tried-and-true recipe you know you will eat or a simple recipe that allows you to modify for increased variety.
+Once you find a recipe you like, purchase pre-chopped or ‘pre-prepared foods that do not require cooking.
 For example, if a burrito bowl recipe calls for chicken and rice, buy canned chicken and microwavable brown rice vs. cooking your own.
-You can also find canned or pre-prepared ingredients like black beans, chopped onions, and peppers, diced tomatoes, salsa, shredded cheese, guacamole, etc.
+You can also find canned or pre-prepared ingredients like black beans, chopped onions and peppers, diced tomatoes, salsa, shredded cheese, guacamole, etc.

-Glass and/or plastic containers with lids are essential for storing your prepared meals and meal prep ingredients safely.
-A sharp knife and cutting boards are essential tools for preparing and cooking safely.
+Glass and/or plastic containers with lids are essential for safely storing prepared meals and meal prep ingredients.
+A sharp knife and cutting boards are essential for preparing and cooking safely.
 Other equipment to help meal prep includes:

 Multi-task while chopping and cooking.
 Call a friend or family member or listen to music or your favorite e-book/podcast to help the time pass.
-Include family and friends to help with chopping, mixing, or cooking other parts of the recipe.
+Include family and friends to help chop, mix, or cook other recipe parts.
 Research shows this can help create healthy eating patterns for youth and adolescents1.

-As you build confidence in your weekly routine of meal planning and preparation, start adding more meals and snacks into the preparation plan.
+As you build confidence in your weekly meal planning and preparation routine, start adding more meals and snacks into the preparation plan.
 This can be as simple as increasing the variety of ingredients you purchase.
 Change the amounts and combination of ingredients from meal to snack and day to day to create variety and even more meals you don’t have to worry about throughout the week.

 1. Berge JM, MacLehose RF, Larson N, Laska M, Neumark-Sztainer D. Family Food Preparation and Its Effects on Adolescent Dietary Quality and Eating Patterns.
 Journal of Adolescent Health.
 2016;59(5):530-536.

-Our individualized nutrition services are utilized to treat specific health conditions, manage weight healthfully, and attain optimal vitality through a wholesome diet.
+Our individualized nutrition services treat specific health conditions, manage weight healthfully, and attain optimal vitality through a wholesome diet.
 Our nutritionists understand that getting on the right path toward your health goals is a process that requires support, adjustment, and taking small steps to make lasting and positive changes.
-Work with a nutritionist to discover the connection between food, movement, stress, and rest and make strategic changes to your diet that will help you achieve your goals.
+Work with a nutritionist to discover the connection between food, movement, stress, and rest and make strategic changes to your diet to help you achieve your goals.